v3io/tutorials/README.md

 - [Unique data-layer architecture](https://www.iguazio.com/docs/intro/latest-release/architecture/)
 - [Creating and deploying Nuclio functions with Python and Jupyter Notebook](https://github.com/nuclio/nuclio-jupyter/blob/master/README.md)

+A good place to start your development is with the platform [tutorial Jupyter notebooks](https://github.com/v3io/tutorials).

+- The [**GettingStarted**](GettingStarted/GettingStarted.ipynb) contains examples for performing basic tasks using the different platform APIs, as outlined in the [Data Science Workflow](#data-science-workflow) section of this introductory tutorial.
+- The [**demos**](demos/README.ipynb) directory contains full end-to-end use-case application demos.

 <a id="data-science-workflow"></a>
 ## Data Science Workflow